Reachable Polyhedral Marching (RPM): An Exact Analysis Tool for Deep-Learned Control Systems: Background and Problem Statement

 \begin{definition}[Neighboring Polyhedra] Two polyhedra, $P_i$ and $P_j$, are neighbors if their intersection has non-zero Euclidean volume in $n-1$ dimensions, that is, $|P_i \cap P_j|_{n-1} > 0$. \end{definition}

 Intuitively, neighboring polyhedra are adjacent to one another in the tessellation, and share a common face.
 A polyhedral tessellation naturally induces a graph in which each node is a polyhedron and edges exist between neighboring polyhedra.
-An example of a polyhedral tessellation in $\mathbb{R}^2$ (tessellating the input space of a ReLU network) is shown in Figure \ref{fig:cell_enum}.

 \begin{definition} [Piecewise Affine (PWA) Function] A PWA function is a function $F_{\text{PWA}}(\bx) : \mathbb{R}^{n} \rightarrow \mathbb{R}^{m}$ that is affine over each polyhdron in a polyhedral tessellation $\mathcal{P}$ of $\mathbb{R}^n$.
 Specifically, $F_{\text{PWA}}(\bx)$ is defined as